oist/optinist/README.md

 ### Visualize
-- OptiNiSt also visualizes neural data analysis results by plotly.
-It supports image, roi, timeseries, heatmap and so on.
+- OptiNiSt allows you to visualize the analysis results with one click by plotly.
+It supports a variety of plotting styles.
 <p align="center">
   <img width="400px" src="docs/_static/visualize/whole.png" alt="visualize" />
 </p>

-### Record Workflow
+### Record
-- OptiNiSt records and reproduces past workflow pipelines.
-It can download results as nwb format.
+- OptiNiSt supports you in recording and reproducing workflow pipelines in an organized manner.
 <p align="center">
   <img width="400px" src="docs/_static/record/whole.png" alt="record" />
 </p>